 Internet Operations.
 We use our website primarily as an information source for our customers.
 Our website provides current information on our upcoming events and promotions, store locations and merchandise selection.
 We also sell products directly through our website, although Internet sales currently comprise, and are expected to continue to comprise, a small portion of our overall net sales.
-In fiscal 2003, fiscal 2004 and fiscal 2005, Internet sales represented less than 1% of our total net sales.
+In fiscal 2003, fiscal 2004, fiscal 2005 and fiscal 2006, internet sales represented less than 1% of our total net sales.